ImaneElabid/LighTx/README.md

 *PoB* is a basic method we use to measure bandwidth fluctuations for adversaries (Sybil nodes.)

-*EigenReputation* is a scoring system that determines the global reputation score for peers of the network by taking into account the opinions of all other peers with whom they interact.
+ReputationScoreSystem is a scoring system that determines the global reputation score for peers of the network by taking into account the opinions of all other peers with whom they interact.

 ### Parameters.